Joe Morgan (baseball manager): Playing career

 A left-handed-hitting second baseman, third baseman and outfielder, Morgan batted over the .300 mark three times in the high minors between 1956 and 1959.
-He could not, however, crack the Braves' lineup, nor those of the Philadelphia Phillies, Kansas City Athletics, Cleveland Indians and St. Louis Cardinals.
-In parts of four Major League seasons, he appeared in 88 games, collected 36 hits, and batted .193.
-His two MLB home runs came during his stint with the 1960 Indians within a two-week period, as he hit solo shots off Chuck Estrada August 30 and Ted Sadowski on September 10.
+He could not, however, secure a spot in the Braves' starting lineup, nor with the other major-league teams he played for.
+In parts of four major-league seasons, he appeared in 88 games, collected 36 hits, and batted .193.
+His two major-league home runs came during his stint with the 1960 Cleveland Indians within a two-week period, as he hit solo shots off Chuck Estrada on August 30 and Ted Sadowski on September 10.
 In the latter contest, Morgan's three hits and two runs scored helped the Indians to a 5–4 victory over the Washington Senators.

 In 13 seasons in the minor leagues, Morgan had 1,353 hits (with 117 home runs) and compiled a lifetime batting mark of .278.
-He was named Most Valuable Player of the Triple-A International League in 1964 after batting .290 with 16 home runs for the Jacksonville Suns.
+He was named most valuable player of the Triple-A International League in 1964, after batting .290 with 16 home runs for the Jacksonville Suns.

 Managerial career

 Pittsburgh Pirates' organization

-In 1966, Morgan became a manager in the farm system of the Pittsburgh Pirates, rising in 1970 to Triple-A with the Columbus Jets of the International League.
+In 1966, Morgan became a manager in the farm system of the Pittsburgh Pirates, recommended for the assignment by Pittsburgh manager Harry "The Hat" Walker, who had been his skipper in Jacksonville.
+Morgan spent two seasons in Class A ball as pilot of the Raleigh Pirates, then was promoted to Double-A York of the Eastern League for a two-year stint; his 1969 York club posted a league-best 89–50 record.
+He oversaw prospects such as Richie Hebner, Ángel Mangual, Don Money, Al Oliver, Manny Sanguillén and Richie Zisk at Raleigh and York.

+Then, in 1970, Morgan rose to the Pirates' Triple-A assignment as skipper of the Columbus Jets of the International League.
 In 1971, he moved with the Jets to Charleston, West Virginia, and became skipper of the Charleston Charlies.
+His 1970–1971 teams, which included prospects Dave Cash, Bruce Kison, Milt May and Rennie Stennett, made the IL playoffs each season.